This ship update was originally filed by Aaron Saunders in 2016 and updated by Ralph Grizzle in 2019.

 There have been growing pains, yes.
 But the stunning beauty of the Galapagos Islands is now complemented by the Silver Galapagos; a ship that now looks better than she has at any point in time in the last decade.

 This is the lowest passenger-accessible deck onboard Silver Galapagos.
 It houses the ship’s main Restaurant, which is open for breakfast, lunch and dinner – though, on my sailing, it was only truly used for breakfast and lunch, with most guests preferring to lunch topside at The Grill on Deck 5.
+Update: On our September 2019 sailing, The Restaurant was open, and often busy, during lunch.

 Unlike most shipboard dining rooms, The Restaurant aboard Silver Galapagos does not span the full width of the ship.
 Instead, it occupies a small corridor of space running along the port side of the vessel.
 Large picture windows, split into three separate panes, let ample light into the room, though the décor composed of brown-on-brown-on-brown can be a little hard on the eyes.
 Still, this is a room that looks far better in person than it does in photographs, and by night it is exactly what a good dining room should be: warm, intimate and inviting.